bartlomiejkrzys/smcebi/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install beforehand and how to install them

 ## For Ubuntu